abhishekbodhekar/dynamicsql/readme.md

 SQL.Open("Postgres","postgres://postgres:postgres@host.com")
 ```

 here, the first argument to ```SQL.Open``` is the driver name (which will help the SQL package to identify which driver is to be used.
-We have already registered a driver with this name just above) and the second is the actual DSN.
+We have already registered a driver with this name just above) and the second argument is the actual DSN.

-Now to use DynamicSQl, check the following code
+Following snippet will guide you on using DynamicSql driver.

 ```go
 package main